Unité Spéciale – Garde Nationale

-The National Guard Special Unit, commonly abbreviated USGN (Unité Spéciale de la Garde Nationale), is the tier 1 police tactical unit (PTU) of the Tunisian National Guard.
+The National Guard Special Unit, commonly abbreviated USGN (Unité Spéciale de la Garde Nationale), is the police tactical unit of the Tunisian National Guard.
 USGN is trained to rescue citizens and allies who are held by a hostile force domestically or foreign, either criminal or terrorist.

-USGN’s purpose is to serve as the Tunisian governments premier counterterrorism unit, offering a tactical resolution option in capture high-value target, clandestine operation, counterinsurgency, counterterrorism, engaging heavily-armed criminals, executive protection, high-risk law enforcement situations, hostage crisis, infiltrating every target areas by sea, air, and land, serving high-risk arrest and search warrants, and VBSS operation.
-USGN functions as a national SWAT team in highly sensitive or dangerous situations.
+USGN’s purpose is to serve as the Tunisian governments premier counter-terrorism unit, offering a tactical resolution option in hostage and high-risk law enforcement situations.
+USGN functions as a national tactical team in highly sensitive or dangerous situations.

 History

 This 50 man force was established in the early 1980s and is broken down into two operational sections and a headquarters element.
-Based in Hammamet, they have responsibility for CT operations at government and diplomatic buildings, aircraft hijackings and maritime situations.
+Based in Hammamet, they have responsibility for counter-terrorism operations at government and diplomatic buildings, aircraft hijackings and maritime situations.
 In the event of a major operation, the U.S.G.N. would be reinforced by the Commandos Unit of the Garde National (National Guard's Commando Unit- U.C.G.N.).